-College campuses today are mostly post-traditional
+College campuses today are mostly post-traditional.

 According to the Association of American Colleges and Universities, 74% of students meet at least one criteria of being post-traditional.
 They could be employed full-time, taking care of a dependent, delayed in attending college, or attending school part-time.
+There are also the needs and habits of community college students to consider.

 The most important aspect of communication is understanding.
 Post-traditional students are independent, but need support with the college process.
 They need flexibility to help balance family life.
 They need deadline reminders to help them juggle many responsibilities.